williamdlees/IgLabel/README.md

 # IgLabel
-## Manage allocation of temporary labels for IG alleles
+## Manage allocation of temporary labels for IG/TR alleles

-This script will allocate 'temporary labels' for newly discovered IG alleles in accordance with the schema and process defined by the
+This script will allocate 'temporary labels' for newly discovered IG or TR receptor alleles in accordance with the schema and process defined by the
 [Germline Database Working Group](https://www.antibodysociety.org/the-airr-community/airr-working-groups/germline_database/) of the